Six Strategies for Connecting to the Sunday Eucharist

 4. Always make classroom connections.

-As mentioned earlier in this series, liturgical catechists integrate elements of the Mass into their classrooms, such as the colors of the liturgical season, symbols used during the liturgy, postures and gestures of the Mass, and the verbal formulas used during the Mass.
-This helps young people develop a comfort-level with ritual action, language, and symbols.
+Liturgical catechists integrate elements of the Mass into their classrooms, such as the colors of the liturgical season, symbols used during the liturgy, postures and gestures of the Mass, and the verbal formulas used during the Mass.
+This helps young people develop a comfort level with ritual action, language, and symbols.
 These connections reinforce the importance of the liturgy and its significance for all Catholics.

 5. Connect the domestic church to the liturgy.

 Try sending home prayer and activity ideas as each new season of the liturgical year begins.
 Invite families to study the readings together by subscribing to the Sunday Connection.
-You can e-mail parents links to good liturgical videos.
-You can also start your own Pinterest board for great ideas and share those boards with families.
+You can also e-mail parents links to good liturgical videos.

 6. Encourage family Mass attendance.